promitor/docs/docs/scraping/providers/log-analytics.md

 The following fields need to be provided:

 - `name` - The name of the Azure Log Analytics
-- `workspaceId` - The workspaceId of the Log Analytics
+- `workspaceId` - The workspace ID of the Azure Log Analytics resource

-LogAnlaytics is different resource compare to others azure metric.
-So you need to replace azureMetricConfiguration field with logAnalyticsConfiguration field:
+The Azure Log Analytics scraper is configured differently compare to others Azure resources.
+Ensure that `logAnalyticsConfiguration` is configured instead of `azureMetricConfiguration`:

 - `logAnalyticsConfiguration.query` - The query used to query value from logAnalytics
     - the result of the query need to be 1 row only (use `take 1`)